 The FCA regulates authorised investment funds.
 The FCA is the UK regulator of Financial Services and requires firms to adhere to strict rules, principles and guidance to put their customers’ well-being at the core of their business.

-The FOS is an independent body that handles complaints system designed by the Government to efficiently and discreetly handle complaints put towards investment and financial services companies that have not handled to the complainant’s satisfaction.
+The FOS is an independent body that handles complaints regarding investment and financial services companies.

 The FSCS exists as the fund of last resort for customers of UK financial services firms.
 It is able to pay compensation to consumers if an authorised financial services firm is unable, or likely to be unable, to pay claims against it.